Hlybokaye: World War II and later

-As a result of the Soviet invasion of Poland beginning 17 September 1939, the town was overrun by the Red Army and on 2 November 1939, incorporated into the Byelorussian SSR of the Soviet Union.
-It became part of the brand new Vileyka Voblast on 4 December 1939.
+As a result of the Soviet invasion of Poland beginning 17 September 1939, the town was taken by the Red Army and on 2 November 1939, incorporated into the Byelorussian SSR of the Soviet Union.
+It became part of the brand new Vileyka Region on 4 December 1939.
 Hundreds of Poles were arrested by the NKVD and imprisoned on trumped-up charges.
 Following the start of Operation Barbarossa on 22 June 1941, the NKVD murdered 1,000-2,000 prisoners, mostly Polish nationals, near Hlybokaye.